top of page

 Friday: 9:00 AM – 12:00 PM

 Sessions are held online, offering flexibility to fit around your schedule.
+If a particular time outside these hours would suit, I'm happy to explore options.

-You’re welcome to get in touch directly via email at contact@puradesatherapy.com
+You’re welcome to get in touch directly via email at contact@puradesatherapy.com to talk through.

 Booking a Meeting